gsumit1/LocalizationTestingSeleniumDemo/README.md

 For Automated Localization Testing, generally, we get the strings from the resource file then compare that with the extracted texts from the website using selenium or other tools.

 ## The problem with this approach is
-- 1.One needs to write XPath or any other locator strategies to read individual strings from the web page is a bit cumbersome.
+- One needs to write XPath or any other locator strategies to read individual strings from the web page is a bit cumbersome.
-- 2.Every time the content of the page changes, we need to update the locators.
+- Every time the content of the page changes, we need to update the locators.
-- 3.One needs to load the resource files for each language is again time taking.
+- One needs to load the resource files for each language is again time taking.

 As a part of this solution, we can use machine learning and natural language processing.
-We can harness the power of very powerful lool Lingua.
+We can harness the power of very powerful tool [Lingua].

-Quick Info on Lingua
+# Quick Info on Lingua
-this library tries to solve language detection of very short words and phrases makes use of both statistical and rule-based approaches Language Detector for more than 70 languages works within every Java 6+ application and on Android no additional training of language models necessary offline usage without having to connect to an external service or API
+- this library tries to solve language detection of very short words and phrases
+- makes use of both statistical and rule-based approaches
+- Language Detector for more than 70 languages
+- works within every Java 6+ application and on Android
+- no additional training of language models necessary
+- offline usage without having to connect to an external service or API

-So my solution is:
+## So my solution is:

-1. Keep all the target url in properties file and read one by one.
+- Keep all the target url in properties file and read one by one.

 		FileReader reader;
 		reader = new FileReader(System.getProperty("user.dir") + "\\" + "links.properties");